luftcms/luftcms/README.md

 ## About the project

-Luftcms is a scafolding project, ***this is not a framework this is just a project kickstarter kit for your small/mid sized projects***
+Luftcms is a scaffolding project, ***this is not a framework this is just a project kickstarter kit for your small/mid sized projects***

 Goals of this scaffolding is to:
 1. Speed up development of small/mid sized projects by preparing common design/setup and code base.